So she only told her dad not the authorities, that’s something at least.

 Yeah, it doesn’t look like Raidah even really made much of an effort to follow up with Dana and figure out what really went down.
 Seems to me that she wasn’t that great a friend if she found out that Dana was gone and her first response was to start blaming Sarah without even figuring out what happened.

-It’s amazing how many times the word “bitch” has come up in the comments, either calling Raidah one or saying Sarah had been acting like one.
+It’s amazing how many times the word “bongo” has come up in the comments, either calling Raidah one or saying Sarah had been acting like one.
 Guys, Raidah’s in the wrong but she’s obviously reacting because deep down she knew she should have done something and getting mad at Sarah is easier than admitting that.
 And Sarah might have been antisocial early on in college but it was established that she had been getting along with this group before Dana’s decline.
-Neither of them deserve to be called bitches.
+Neither of them deserve to be called bongoes.
 Please stop.

 You rock, thank you for saying what I’ve been thinking this entire damn thread.